WillBrown2000/zero2prod/README.md

-Zero2Prod – Project Overview and CI Integration
+Zero2Prod – Project Overview, Linting and CI Integration

 This repository is configured with a GitHub Actions workflow (.github/workflows/ci.yml) that builds, lints, runs migrations, and tests your project on every push and pull request.